imarsman/pathhelper/README.md

 # pathhelper

 Helper for building a path for MacOS.
 Most of my effort in writing this has been tied to making sure I did things in the proper order and did checking of paths.
-The code is iterative with no goroutines or channels.
+The code is iterative with no goroutines or channels since the paths need to be read in a predictable and repeatable order.

 For any `zsh` specific examples in this README there are straightforward `bash` and `csh` equivalents.